-

 Harald Winkler

 Harald Winkler is a Professor in PRISM, School of Economics at the University of Cape Town (UCT).
-His research interests are at the intersection of sustainable development and climate change mitigation.
-His academic publications can be accessed on Scopus.
-Specific focus areas for future research include equity and inequality between and within countries; just transitions; the global stock-take; and low emission development strategies.
-Harald is joint Editor-in-Chief of the international journal Climate Policy, a member of the South African and African Academies of Science, a coordinating lead author on the Intergovernmental Panel on Climate Change, and a member of the SA delegation to the negotiations under the UN Framework Convention on Climate Change and one of two co-facilitators of the technical dialogue of the Global Stocktake under the Paris Agreement.
+His research interests are at the intersection of development, climate, social justice and economics.
+Specific focus areas for future research include equity and inequality between and within countries; just (energy) transitions and just resilience; implications of the global stock-take; and low emission development strategies and nationally determined contributions.
+Academic publications can be accessed on Scopus.
+Harald is a member of the South African and African Academies of Science, and a member of the SA delegation to the negotiations under the UN Framework Convention on Climate Change.
+He has recently served as joint Editor-in-Chief of the international journal Climate Policy, a coordinating lead author on the Intergovernmental Panel on Climate Change, and one of two co-facilitators of the technical dialogue of the Global Stocktake under the Paris Agreement.

 To View Harald Winkler's CV click here